-The last five days of our stay was at Chateau Les Carrasses near Capestang.
+The last five days of our stay were at Chateau Les Carrasses near Capestang.
 This four-star, luxury chateau offered everything we were looking for – a stunning chateau set within a vineyard at affordable prices.
 There are rooms in the main chateau, or the property also offers apartments or villas (some with private pools) to rent.

-The Chateau offers a full-service restaurant, kids’ club for families, and a beautiful infinity pool that we enjoyed during that broiling heat wave.
+The Chateau offers a full-service restaurant, a kids’ club for families, and a beautiful infinity pool that we enjoyed during that broiling heat wave.
 There are also tennis and volleyball courts on site, and you can borrow bikes to ride into town, through the vineyards, or along the nearby Canal du Midi.

 Tips for Wine Tasting in the South of France

-There are a few things to keep in mind when planning a wine tasting trip to the Languedoc region:
+There are a few things to keep in mind when planning a wine-tasting trip to the Languedoc region:

 - Appointments are required.
 The wine tourism industry is quite nascent in this area and you won’t find the crowds of people in tasting rooms that you will see in the United States.